 The Commissioner-General for Refugees and Stateless persons (CGRS) publishes monthly statistical reports, providing information on asylum applicants and first instance decisions.
-Monthly reports are also published by the Aliens Office.
 In addition, statistical information may be found in the reports of the Contact Group on International Protection, bringing together national authorities, UNHCR and civil society organisations.

-Applications and granting of protection status at first instance: 2017
+Applications and granting of protection status at first instance: 2018

-Applicants in 2017 Pending at end 2017 Refugee status Subsidiary protection Rejection Refugee rate Subs.
-Prot. rate Rejection rate Total 19,688 9,360 11,031 2,929 12,044 42.4% 11.3% 46.3%
+Applicants in 2018 Pending at end 2018 Refugee status Subsidiary protection Rejection Refugee rate Subs.
+Prot. rate Rejection rate Total 23,443 6,743 8,706 1,777 9,317 43,9% 8,9% 47,2%